w3c-fedid/FedCM/explainer/HOWTO.md

 #### metadata endpoint

 The client metadata endpoint provides metadata about the RP.
+The browser sends a un-credentialed request to the `client_id_metadata_endpoint`.

 ```json
 {